BFSG Compliance and WCAG 2.2 Audits for Your Digital Accessibility

-Since June 28, 2025, the German Accessibility Strengthening Act (BFSG) requires businesses to make their digital products and services accessible.
-We audit, advise and implement: from WCAG 2.2 AA conformance testing through technical remediation to ongoing accessibility monitoring.
+Since June 28, 2025, the German Accessibility Strengthening Act (BFSG) requires businesses to offer accessible digital services.
+We audit against WCAG 2.2 AA, fix barriers in your existing code and guide you to a legally sound accessibility statement.

 50+